MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 However, your situation might be more complex.
 For example, you might have offices in locations where Calling Plan isn't available.
 Or you might need a combination solution that supports a complex, multi-national deployment, with different requirements for different geographic locations.
 Microsoft supports a combination of solutions:

 - Phone System with Calling Plan
-- Phone System with your own PSTN carrier with Operator Connect (currently available only in **public preview**)
+- Phone System with your own PSTN carrier with Operator Connect
 - Phone System with your own PSTN carrier with Direct Routing
 - A combination solution that uses Phone System with Calling Plan, Phone System with Operator Connect, and/or Phone System with Direct Routing